sgstair/ledsign/README.md

 # LED Sign Project

-Excitement!
-The v1 hardware has been verified (With many fixes) and v1a PCBs have been uploaded and ordered!
+Excitement! v1a hardware has been assembled and is working correctly - Next work is to get the USB Device functionality working and then it will be on to more fancy software features!

 Interested in seeing more about this project?
 * [Youtube channel](https://www.youtube.com/channel/UCL318dWu4VFWcpn52NUiHRw) - More videos about this project will be posted here over time
   * [LED Sign Project update #1](https://www.youtube.com/watch?v=U8zUCaXqkEE)